Why PC?

 A Personal Computer can be used as a tax write-off, whereas a gaming console cannot

-If you can prove it's being used for your work, you can write it off.
-Even if it's going to have an HD 7990 or Titan.
+If you can prove it's being used for your work, you can, in theory, write it off (always consult with a tax advisor to figure out your specific case).
+Even if it's going to have top-of-the-line specs.
 As we've seen in past years, owning a GPU no longer means that you have to play games.
-Productivity software is becoming increasingly supportive of OpenCL and other GPU compute features and if your work software can leverage it, the IRS has no business telling you that you can't play games with it as well.
+Productivity software and everything involving AI is fully supportive of GPU compute features.

 The human eye can see far beyond a measly 30 or 60FPS

 Contrary to the hordes of uneducated people trying to defend underpowered consoles, you can see a difference between 30FPS and 60FPS.
 Or between 60FPS and 144FPS.
 You can see an improvement in fluidity when the Hz (hertz/refresh rate/FPS) of your system and display are increased.
-Here's an in-browser 30-vs-60 test if you still don't believe it, and another with actual game footage.
+Here's an in-browser 30-vs-60 test if you still don't believe it.

 Academic studies have proven that higher framerates increase player performance